-What you DON"T do is talk.
-Do not talk to the police, unless you have spoken with an experienced criminal defense lawyer first.
+What you DON'T do is talk to law enforcement.
+It is in your best interest to not talk to the police officer, unless you have spoken with an experienced criminal defense lawyer first.

 What if I haven't done anything wrong?

 Doesn't matter.
-Speaking to the police before speaking with a criminal defense attorney is always a mistake.
+Innocent people speaking to law enforcement before speaking with a criminal defense attorney is always a mistake.
 Why?

-You have no idea what information the police have or where is came from.
+In the first place, you have no idea what information the police officer has or where is came from.
 Are you the subject of a criminal investigation or just a witness?
-The police will not tell you.
+The police will not tell you or could tell you a white lie in order to get information.
+Do they have circumstantial evidence?
 Where did the police get their information?
 From a reliable witness?
 From somebody with a grudge against you?
 Surveillance video?
 Anonymous source?
 The internet?
 Bottom line, you don't know.
+Under the Fifth Amendment to the United States Constitution, Americans have the right to remain silent.
+Or as law professor James Duane would say, "you have the right to remain innocent."

 Won't I look guilty if I don't talk with them?

 No, and who cares.
-You are under no obligation to cooperate with the police, just as they are under no obligation to tell you what there information is and what they are investigating.
-Always ask to speak with an attorney first, preferably an experienced Philadelphia criminal attorney at Scarpllo and LaTour.
+You are under no obligation to cooperate with the police, just as they are under no obligation to tell you what their information is and what they are investigating.
+Always ask to speak with an attorney first, preferably an experienced Philadelphia criminal attorney at Scarpello and LaTour.

 Don't they have to read me or tell me my rights first?